 Common Misconceptions

 "FIDA is still active in New York."
 False.
 The Fully Integrated Duals Advantage demonstration was discontinued December 31, 2019.
-FIDA-IDD continued separately but was discontinued in 2024.
+FIDA-IDD remains active under separate CMS authority.
 The federal Financial Alignment Initiative MMP termination (12/31/2025 nationally) is irrelevant to New York and a common misattribution in national coverage.
 The operative integrated product in New York is MAP / FIDE-SNP.

 "You can use a pooled trust for nursing-home Medicaid."
 False. (d)(4)(C) trusts work for community Medicaid only.
 Institutional Medicaid budgeting fully counts deposited income, and 65+ depositors face transfer-penalty exposure under 42 USC § 1396p(c)(2)(B)(iv) if NF placement occurs within 5 years.